How to build an LDU pit as a simple solution for off-grid gray water disposal. Perfect for campsites and cottages!

 Building a simple off-grid gray water disposal system.

-In this case, our gray water disposal system was a pit designed for dumping dishwater and toothbrushing water.
 It was the easiest way to ensure clean and environmentally sensitive water disposal.
 It’s perfect for up to 10 gallons of washing water a day.
 However, it won’t work for a full-time dwelling as it just doesn’t have the capacity to leach that much water.
 This system also won’t work if your soil is very heavy clay.

 Leave a Reply